 The following information is designed to guide members of our community in the creation and presentation of content in the Lewis & Clark website.

 Have a question about your website?
-Contact the New Media team.
+Contact New Media.

-Do not center text for the web; left-justified text is much easier to read on a screen.
+Do not center your text.
+Left-justified text is much easier to read on a screen.

-For consistent readability across our site, it is important that fonts not be given any special colors.
-If you’re looking for ways to give your text emphasis, please consider the other information provided here or contact New Media.
+To ensure consistent readability across our site, it is important that you not apply color to any text.
+If you’re looking for ways to add emphasis, please consider the options suggested here or contact New Media.

 - Avoid underlining text.
 On the web, readers may confuse underlined text with links.